 “When is the COVID-19 pandemic going to end?”
 “When will things get back to normal?”

 These questions have plagued us for almost two years now.
 For a while, they became so common that many of us have stopped asking them.
-It is easier to accept the big takeaway that we now live the new normal.
+It is easier to accept the big takeaway that we now live in the new normal.

 Fortune has predicted that by 2022, COVID-19 will become endemic.
 Meaning the pandemic will not end with the virus disappearing altogether.
 However, as enough people gain immune protection from the vaccine, there will be less virus transmission.
 Hopefully, effective new treatments will lower deaths, and it will soon become a more manageable threat.